nattfalk/ins-gerp25/README.md

-# iNSANE - WORK IN PROGRESS
+# iNSANE - LOWRES KIDS
-40k intro for Gerp 2025
+Amiga OCS demo for Gerp 2025 - placed 2nd in compo

 Code by Prospect
-Music by ??
+Music by Alpa
-Graphics by ??
+Graphics by Corel, TmX, Vedder

 Code is built using VS Code and the [Amiga Assembly extension](https://github.com/prb28/vscode-amiga-assembly) by prb28